LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization.md

 - Look at the lab instructions

   - Reminder to publish to Azure
-  - Don't delete your migrations, add to them so your migration will run smoothly on the Azure database.
   - Reminder to keep your unit tests working

 - Reminder to keep checking your Azure credit balance!

 - Review due dates on Moodle